sevepeoplleh/SDETHWBatch20/src/main/java/org/example/e122/instructions.md

 **For you to do:**

 Declare 3 instance variables to hold:
-- name of the country
+- countryName
 - capital
-- population size
+- populationSize
-  Create a method to display values of instance variables.
+  Create a method to display values of instance variables name of the method should be display.
   Create 2 objects, assign values to instance variables, and execute the method to display.

 **Output:**